 In certain situations, the NCAA Eligibility Center may request additional documentation to clarify that your academic information is complete, valid and accurate.
-The task list within your used to communicate these requests, so be sure to check your email frequently for task notifications.
+The task list within your Eligibility Center account is used to communicate these requests, so be sure to check your email frequently for task notifications.